monkphin/Colour-Forge/TESTING.md

 |     1     |      3 | recipe       |
 |     1     |      4 | recipe       |
 |     1     |      5 | recipe       |

-(5 rows)
 </details>

 # Bugs, Issues and challenges

 ### Tags

-Tags were a challenge to get to work correctly due to not only the need for the many to many relationship to work, but also to have them be able to be re-used by users once they'd been entered so to have existing tags presented as they were being typed.
-I tried a few alternative approaches to this, including using [Materialize Tags Input](https://henrychavez.github.io/materialize-tags/) as well as a few other tagging tools I found online, but was unable to get to work fully as intended, effectively the main issues I as finding is that I wasn't able to use the Materialize Chips when adding or editing tags, which caused me to shift approach and treat editing and entry more like a text field.
-After some research I found Awesomeplete which would cover the autocomplete functionality, allowing users to draw on and add to the library of tags available on the site.
-I was able to get this working using some tweaking to some Javascript I found online, so the section around Awesomeplete in the JS File should not be graded since this was heavily reliant on code from [this source.](https://elixirforum.com/t/how-to-use-a-js-library-like-awesomplete-within-a-liveview/32251/9)
+Implementing the Tags feature presented several challenges, primarily due to the need for a many-to-many relationship and the ability for users to reuse existing tags.
+Initially, I explored using [Materialize Tags Input](https://henrychavez.github.io/materialize-tags/) and other tagging tools I found online.
+However, these approaches did not function as intended, particularly with the Materialize Chips, which hindered both the addition and deletion of tags during editing.

+As a result, I shifted my approach to treat tag entry and editing more like a text field.
+After further research, I discovered Awesomeplete, which provides the necessary autocomplete functionality, allowing users to draw from and add to the existing tag library.
+I successfully integrated Awesomeplete by modifying some JavaScript based on the guidance from [this source.](https://elixirforum.com/t/how-to-use-a-js-library-like-awesomplete-within-a-liveview/32251/9) Consequently, the section of the JS file utilizing Awesomeplete should not be graded, as it heavily relies on external code from the referenced source.

 ### Refactoring and DRY
-While working on the app routes for recipe functionality, it quickly became apparent that I would need to start to refactor these down into smaller helper functions, since at one point the edit route alone was pushing around 120 lines of code and was becoming increasingly difficult to understand how different parts of the code were causing issues or impacting other parts of the code.
-This has the added benefit of encouraging more DRY focused methodology allowing for reuse of code.
-More refactoring work will be needed, since the core focus of this was on the routes file, the auth and admin files were added later and the routes contained within them were relatively small, so were not a priority for refactoring.
+While developing the app routes for recipe functionality, I realized the need to refactor these routes into smaller helper functions.
+At one point, the edit route alone spanned over 120 lines of code, making it challenging to debug and understand interactions between different code sections.
+Refactoring not only simplified these routes but also encouraged a DRY (Don't Repeat Yourself) approach, allowing for code reuse and easier maintenance.

-In some cases, I am aware of instances where I may be repeating code in the Helpers file, from skimming I've spotted that I'm performing image uploads as part of a specific function, rather than handing this off to the function that is in place to upload images, this is something that will be addressed going forwards as time allows.
+The initial focus of this refactoring was on the main routes file, as it contained the bulk of the logic.
+While additional auth and admin files were added later, their smaller routes have not yet been prioritized for refactoring.

+I’ve identified a few instances where code duplication remains, such as performing image uploads directly within certain functions instead of using a designated image upload helper.
+As time allows, these redundancies will be addressed to further streamline the codebase.

 ### Cloudinary Deletion
 While developing the edit function, I realised that I was leaving images on Cloudinary that were no longer needed, since I hadn't built any logic to remove these.
 As such where stage deletion or image changes were handled, I added in functions to also delete the image from Cloudinary using the images public ID.